ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ]  restartPolicy: Never
 ```

 What this is doing is essentially mounting the node's root (/) file system onto /root in the container in this pod.
-The command is to ensure that the pod stays alive and does not go into "Completed" status.
+The command at the end is to ensure that the pod stays alive and does not go into "Completed" status.

-We will name this file attacker.yaml.
+We will name this file `attacker.yaml`.
 After this we can create the pod

 `kubectl apply -f attacker.yaml`